How Much Does an Outdoor Sauna Cost? Here’s What to Know

 2. Cost of Prefabricated Sauna Kits

-Based on completed sauna projects we’ve tracked, the average cost of prefabricated sauna kits ranges from $60 to $120 per square foot.
-To get an idea of what your total cost would be, just multiply your squared sauna feet by these amounts.
+Based on completed sauna projects we have tracked, the average cost of prefabricated sauna kits ranges from $60 to $120 per square foot.
+To estimate your total cost, multiply your sauna’s square footage by these amounts.

-Prefab kits provide more budget-friendly prices and straightforward assembly.
+Prefab kits offer more budget-friendly prices and straightforward assembly.

 3. Custom-Built Sauna Pricing

-Custom outdoor saunas typically cost anywhere from $3,000 to $6,000, not including the extra expense for custom designs and higher-end materials.
+Custom outdoor saunas typically cost between $3,000 and $6,000, not including additional expenses for custom designs and premium materials.

-The price point is higher, but their ability to be customized means you can create an outdoor sauna that caters directly to your individual needs.
+Although the price is higher, their customizable features allow you to create an outdoor sauna tailored to your individual needs.

 4. Installation Costs Breakdown